subhranil-179/subhranil-179/README.md

 -
 - 💞️ I’m looking to collaborate on :
 - Python projects
-- Front end and Backend(only in python as of now)
+- Front end and Backend(only in Django as of now)
 -
 - 📫 How to reach me :
 - Mail: subhranilsaikat@gmail.com